yesdevnull/SABnzbd-for-Status-Board/README.md

 This is a collection of graphs and info panels for your SABNzbd+ server that can be displayed in [Status Board](http://panic.com/statusboard/).

 ## Usage
-There are two major compotents to this Status Board script.
+There are two major components to this Status Board script.
 The first section is a graph of current downloads sorted by category.
 The second component is basic details of SABnzbd+ at the current point in time (i.e. download speed, GBs remaining to download).

 The first and most important part of this is to make sure you first make a file called config.php that has your SABnzbd+ server details in it.
 For example: